 India's export growth in October 2023 was 17.3% year-on-year, driven by strong performance in sectors such as engineering goods, petroleum products, and gems and jewellery.
-This export growth is having a positive impact on the Indian economy in a number of ways, including:
+This export growth is having a positive impact on the Indian economy in a number of waincluding:

-- Job creation: Export growth is creating new jobs in the manufacturing and services sectors.
-For example, the engineering goods sector, which grew by 29.4% in October 2023, is a major employer of skilled workers. - Economic growth: Export growth is contributing to India's overall economic growth.
-The Reserve Bank of India estimates that export growth contributed 0.6 percentage points to India's GDP growth in the first quarter of 2023-24. - Foreign exchange reserves: Export growth is increasing India's foreign exchange reserves.
+Job creationExport growth is creating new jobs in the manufacturing and services sectors.
+For example, the engineering goods sector, which grew by 29.4% in October 2023, is a major employer of skilled workers.

+Economic growth: Export growth is contributing to India's overall economic growth.
+The Reserve Bank of India estimates that export growth contributed 0.6 percentage points to India's GDP growth in the first quarter of 2023-24.

+Foreign exchange reserves: Export growth is increasing India's foreign exchange reserves.
 India's foreign exchange reserves stood at USD 572.9 billion on October 28, 2023, up from USD 562.5 billion a month earlier.
-This increase in foreign exchange reserves provides India with a cushion against external shocks. - Trade deficit: Export growth is helping to reduce India's trade deficit.
+This increase in foreign exchange reserves provides India with a cushion against external shocks.

+Trade deficit: Export growth is helping to reduce India's trade deficit.
 India's trade deficit narrowed to USD 20.05 billion in October 2023, from USD 23.11 billion in September 2023.

-In addition to these direct impacts, export growth is also having a number of indirect positive impacts on the Indian economy.
-For example, export growth is boosting demand for domestic goods and services, which is leading to higher investment and job creation in the domestic economy.
-Export growth is also helping to improve India's image as a trading nation, which is attracting more foreign investment into the country.

-Infrastructure development is playing a critical role in boosting India's export growth.
-In October 2023, India's merchandise exports grew by 17.3% year-on-year, to USD 34.97 billion.
-This growth was driven by strong performance in sectors such as engineering goods, petroleum products, and gems and jewellery.
-Infrastructure development has contributed to this export growth in a number of ways, including:
+Impact of Export Growth on the Indian Economy for October